alexpopov1/decisionTrees/README.md

-# boolean-learning
+# decision-trees
-Library for using Boolean training data to learn how to classify new input data through decision tree learning or Naive Bayes classification.
+Repository for decision tree learning with Boolean or numerical training data.